aliabbasnagari/RushHour-Game/README.md

 Use the arrow keys to control your taxi and avoid obstacles as you make your way through the city.
 Follow the on-screen prompts to pick up and drop off passengers at their designated locations and earn points for completing each task successfully.

-If you have any issues with compiling or running the game, please refer to the project documentation or get in touch with the project team for assistance.
+If you have any issues with compiling or running the game, please refer to the project documentation or get in touch for assistance.

-## Contributors
-This project was created by [insert contributor names here].
-If you would like to contribute to the project, please feel free to submit a pull request or get in touch with the project team.

-## License
-This project is licensed under the [insert license here] license.
-See the LICENSE file for more information.

-Have Fun playing Rush Hour!
+## Have Fun playing Rush Hour!